Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In rheumatology, attacks of acute gouty arthritis, which in 70-75% of cases is localized in the first metatarsophalangeal articulation of the toes, is defined as acute gout.
+In rheumatology, attacks of acute gouty arthritis, which in 70-75% of cases is localized in the first metatarsophalangeal joints of the toes, are defined as acute gout.

-Pathology is attributed to diseases of the musculoskeletal system and connective tissue (class XIII), the ICD code is 10 M10.
+The pathology is classified as a disease of the musculoskeletal system and connective tissue (class XIII), ICD 10 code M10.

-Given the pathogenesis of gout, including acute, the disease can be attributed to metabolic syndromes.
-After all, gout, known since ancient times, was not without reason called "the disease of the rich", who ate more meat than less well-off people, and suffered a violation of protein metabolism.
-And the fact that the key causes of acute gout are associated with an increase in the blood uric acid content (the protein metabolism product) was discovered in the middle of the XIX century thanks to the research of the British doctor Alfred Baring Garrod, who discovered this fact in his patients suffering from this disease.
+Considering the pathogenesis of gout, including acute gout, the disease can be classified as a metabolic syndrome.
+After all, gout, known since ancient times, was not without reason called the "disease of the rich", who ate more meat than less well-off people and suffered from protein metabolism disorders.
+And the fact that the key causes of acute gout are associated with an increase in the content of uric acid in the blood (a product of protein metabolism) was discovered back in the mid-19th century thanks to the research of the British doctor Alfred Baring Garrod, who discovered this fact in his patients suffering from this disease.

-Today, listing the causes of acute gout, in addition to hyperuricemia and the deposition of uric acid crystals in the joints, tendons and surrounding tissues, doctors are most often called:
+Today, when listing the causes of acute gout, in addition to hyperuricemia and the deposition of uric acid crystals in the joints, tendons and surrounding tissues, doctors most often name:

-- food with a high intake of protein (meat), alcohol abuse;
+- diet with high protein (meat) consumption, alcohol abuse;

 - urate nephropathy (formation of stones consisting of uric acid salts);